Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-helen-coffey.html.markdown

 ---
 published: true
-title: "2023 podcast series: In conversation with Helen Coffey"
+title: In conversation with Helen Coffey
 date: 2023-02-03T22:01:41.272Z
 cover_image: /images/uploads/websitepodbean.jpg
 summary: Helen Coffey, head of travel at The Independent, joins us to discuss